charleprr/redditube/README.md

 ### Installation

-Make sure you have [FFmpeg](https://ffmpeg.org/download.html) installed on your machine.<br/>
+You'll need to install [FFmpeg](https://ffmpeg.org/download.html) on your machine.
-Inside the project directory, run `npm install` to install dependencies.

 ### Importation